piedog/data-algs/README.md

-# datastructures
+# Data Algorithms
-Data structures for C such as linked list, vectors, etc
+C Algorithms for manipulating data in structures such as linked list, vectors, etc